MattLemmon/g/README.txt

 Long-term goals:

    - Make the drones fight against each other for survival.
+(Pending...)

    - Using stars as food, see what happens when drones compete for resources.

    - Create random variations, at birth of drones, which are inherited by offspring, and which affect ability to gather food.
+(Pending...)

    - Use extensive git forking to create many different versions of the program, and test all different types of parameters.